Fort Collins, Colorado: Higher education

-Colorado State University heads up the choices in higher education.
+Colorado State University offers several degrees, including doctoral.
 Front Range Community College also maintains a campus in the city, and grants associate's degrees in arts, science, general studies, and applied science.
 The college offers 17 high school vocational programs and more than 90 continuing education classes.

 The Institute of Business & Medical Careers provides professional training in the business and medical professions.
 The institute's first campus was established in the city in 1987.

 Fort Collins has a range of research institutes.
 Facilities are maintained by the Centers for Disease Control and Prevention's Division of Vector-Borne Diseases, the Center for Advanced Technology and the Colorado Water Resource Research Institute.
 Other facilities include the Cooperative Institute for Research in the Atmosphere, the Institute for Scientific Computing, the U.S. Forest Service Experimental Station, the National Center for Genetic Resources Preservation (NCGRP), and the U.S.D.A.
 Crops Research Laboratory.